 Areas of Research Interest

-Tissue engineering; synovium; cell migration; stem cells; orthopaedics
+Tissue engineering; synovium; cell migration; stem cells; orthopedics; clinical translation

-Rob grew up in the suburbs of Boston, MA.
-His first foray into the field of biomedical engineering was as an undergraduate at Brown University, where he worked extensively on the development of bioabsorbable microfilaments with prolonged drug delivery and structural support capabilities.
+Rob began his research career as an undergraduate at Brown University.
+Working in the laboratory of Dr. Edith Mathiowitz, he wrote his honors thesis on drug-eluting bioabsorbable microfilaments for sutures.
 Following graduation, he joined the concept development group at DePuy Mitek, a medical device company specializing in soft tissue repair for sports injuries.
-Noting the inherent limitations of many current devices used in orthopedic surgery, Rob decided to pursue tissue engineering research in the Orthopedic Cell Biology Laboratory at Rhode Island Hospital.
-There he developed an interest in osteoarthritis research, working on placental-derived mesenchymal stem cells as an alternative cell source for cartilage tissue engineering repair strategies.
+Noting the limitations of traditional orthopedic implants and devices, Rob decided to pursue tissue engineering research in the Orthopedic Cell Biology Laboratory at Rhode Island Hospital.
+There he developed a functional loading bioreactor and optimized a clinically-relevant placental derived stem cell source for cartilage tissue engineering.

 - Silverstein AM, Stefani RM, Sobczak E, Tong EL, Attur MG, Shah RP, Bulinski JC, Ateshian GA, Hung CT: Toward understanding the role of cartilage particulates in synovial inflammation.
-Osteoarthritis Cartilage.
-[Epub ahead of print], 2017.
+Osteoarthritis Cartilage 25(8):1353-1361, 2017.